hsnlab/escape/README.md

     escape$ ./install_dep.sh
     ```
     In a high level the script above does the following things:

     * Install the necessary system and Python packages
     * Compile and install the `OpenYuma` tools with our `VNF_starter` module
     * Compile and install `Click` modular router and `The Click GUI`.
     * Install `neo4j` graph database for NFIB

+    See help menu for further parameters:
+    ```bash
+    ./install-dep.sh -h
+    Usage: ./install-dep.sh [-a] [-c] [-d] [-g] [-h] [-i] Install script for ESCAPEv2

+    options:
+        -a:   (default) install (A)ll ESCAPEv2 components (identical with -cgi)
+        -c:   install (C)ore dependencies for Global Orchestration
+        -d:   install additional dependencies for (D)evelopment and test tools
+        -g:   install dependencies for our rudimentary (G)UI
+        -h:   print this (H)elp message
+        -i:   install components of (I)nfrastructure Layer for Local Orchestration
+    ```

 5. Run ESCAPEv2 with one of the commands listed in a later section.
 To see the
     available arguments of the top stating script check the help menu:
     ```bash
     ./escape.py --help
     ```

-For more information see: https://sb.tmit.bme.hu/escape/
+    To verify ESCAPEv2's components are installed and set up correctly you can run
+    the following command and test the reachability of the initiated SAPs (``xterm``)
+    with `ping`:
+    ```bash
+    ./escape.py -df -s examples/escape-mn-req.nffg
+    # on SAP1 xterm
+    $ ping sap2
+    # on SAP2 xterm
+    $ ping sap1
+    ```

-To setup virtualizer library as a subtree module, use the following commands from
+To setup virtualizer library as a subtree module manually, use the following commands from
 the project's root directory:
 ```bash
 git submodule update --init --recursive --merge
 ```

+For more information see: https://sb.tmit.bme.hu/escape/